Rajpatil264/DataAnalytics_PROC-1-/README.md

 ## Conclusion
 This script provides a structured approach to analyzing and visualizing deforestation data, offering insights into deforestation trends across different regions and time periods.

-Created with expertise by [Your Name]
+Created with expertise by  Rajvardhan

-For any inquiries or feedback, please feel free to reach out to me at [Your Email Address].
+For any inquiries or feedback, please feel free to reach out to me at raj2003patil@gmail.com.

 **Note:** Ensure you have the required libraries and a compatible Python environment to run this script successfully.